-Jury Awards Cruise Line Passenger Over One Million Dollars for Trip and Fall
+Jury Awards Cruise Passenger Over $1 Million for Trip and Fall

 Trip and Fall Costly for Costa